cwangg/INST326-Final-Project/README.md

 # INST326-Final-Project
 Files:
-test.py -
+grocerystore.py - This file contains the a program that a shopper can choose a grocery store, add items to their cart, checkout, or leave.

-grocery store inventory.csv -
+grocery store inventory.csv - This is a csv file containing the products in the inventory in the grocery store.It updates the quantity of the product.

-before inventory.csv -
+before inventory.csv - This is a csv file containing the remaining products in the grocery store's inventory after a shopper comes.

 How to run: The program can be run as a script in the terminal.
 The name of the program is grocerystore.py